reachramya04/Obsidian-Vault/IITM/maths/Lecture 7.md

 ## Equivalence Relations
 It is when a set satisfies all the conditions for **Symmetric , Reflexive and Transitive** relations.
+An equivalence relation partitions a set.

 **Identity relation satisfies all the conditions** for symmetric, reflexive and transitive relations.
+**Antisymmetric Relation satisfies all the conditions** for equivalence relation.